ncphillips/truecoders.io/_coders/jessica-harris.markdown

 - 519
 ---

 I have always loved numbers, logic, solving puzzles and figuring out how things work internally.
-I’ve been a self-taught hobbyist developer for most of my life.
-I’ve attended different technological training courses learning a vast array of knowledge that have fueled my passion for programming and I’ve now decided to make it a Full-Time career.
+I've been a self-taught hobbyist developer for most of my life.
+I've attended different technological training courses learning a vast array of knowledge that have fueled my passion for programming and I've now decided to make it a Full-Time career.